 - A full 76% of associations don’t offer benefits or affinity programs to create returning members.

-Subscription-based businesses are growing in number, particularly around the global pandemic.
+Subscription-based businesses are growing in number, particularly in the wake of the global pandemic.
 It’s the primary way that businesses and individuals can make a recurring income online.

 Let’s jump right in and look at some important subscription model statistics.
 They’ll provide the most relevant insights you need to understand why the subscription economy is going to become the norm in the future.